FelixAlvarado/360px/README.md

     }
   }
 ```

    A notification is also created so the new followee will receive a notification letting them know that they received a new follower.

 # Things to Note

+* Logging in through demo login provides the user with a new notification so they can see the feature without having to make multiple accounts.

 In the near future, I plan on coming back to this project and adding new features.
 These include:

 * Taggings for pictures
 * A search feature for users and tags